ADT vs. Ring Alarm: Comparing Old vs. New

 Which is better at integrating with third-party home-automation products: ADT or Ring?

 Both ADT and Ring use Z-Wave to integrate with third-party home-automation products, but ADT supports more types of products than Ring.
-Ring is currently limited to smart locks, smart smoke and carbon monoxide detectors, and a few smart thermostats.
+Ring is currently limited to smart locks, smart smoke and carbon monoxide detectors, smart dimmers and switches, and a few smart thermostats.
 ADT has wider support for smart lighting systems, garage door controllers, and more.

 -